 10 Church Stewardship Best Practices

 As we mentioned, talking about stewardship can be hard for church leaders.
 Everyone feels some level of discomfort when asking for money.
-To help you and other leaders, such as your church finance committee, with this important concern, we identified some pragmatic ways you can reshape the meaning of stewardship and increase giving for your congregation.
+To help you and other leaders, such as your church finance committee, with this important concern, we've identified some pragmatic ways you can reshape the meaning of stewardship and increase giving for your congregation.

 1) Make Stewardship About Doing

 The Bible gives us much more robust explanations of the duties of a church steward beyond its characterization of certain roles.
 One of the best-known examples juxtaposing good and bad stewardship is the parable of the talents (Matthew 25:14-28).
 Here, a man entrusts different amounts of money to three servants.

 The master scolds the servant who merely saved his bag of gold.
 Whereas, the two who put their allotments to good and productive uses were praised and given more responsibility.

 One take away from this parable is that church stewardship campaigns should not be about giving only, but doing.
 This outlook should inform your messaging to your congregation.
 If you are asking members to give without articulating a vision of what the giving will do--for them, the church, and those who are impacted by it--then the request is no more than charity.

 In fact, the majority of Bible verses addressing money deal with the responsibilities of the individual and not the needs of the church.
 But, like most congregations, you probably have members who are financially well off, others who are struggling, and many in between.
 The emphasis should be on what they can contribute, not how much.